Fennel Pizza With Paleo-Friendly Crust

-Mix all the ingredients together and spread on a baking tray, forming a big round.
+Mix all the ingredients together and spread them on a baking tray, forming a big round.

-Bake in a 400˚F for about 20 minutes or until the edges begin to brown.
+Bake a 400˚F for about 20 minutes or until the edges begin to brown.

 Spread the braised fennel on your pizza “crust” and top with grated Fontina or your favorite cheese.
 However, the saltiness of the Fontina really compliments the sweet flavor of the fennel.